nathan-pham/learn-react/(5) react with jsx/README.md

 ### Source Mapping
 bundling code makes it hard to debug apps
 source map: maps bundle to original files
+not intended for production
 ```js
 module.exports = {
     ...
     devtool: "eval-source-map"
 }
 ```

+### Optimizing the Bundle